Recurring and Non-Recurring Closing Costs Explained

 While closing costs are a consideration in almost all real estate transactions, for this article we will focus on a home purchase for illustrative purposes.

 Typically, your real estate attorney will give you an estimate of closing costs when the contract is being prepared.

-Closing costs may vary based on the property you are buying and where it is located.
-Fees range from those paid to title, escrow or lawyers; documentary transfer tax; city / county transfer or property taxes; credit reports; appraisal; recording or notary fees; real estate commissions; inspections; loan fees such as points and prepaid interest.
+Closing costs may vary based on the property you're buying and its location.
+Fees range from those paid to the title company, escrow or lawyers; documentary transfer taxes; city/county transfer or property taxes; credit reports; appraisal; recording or notary fees; real estate commissions; inspections; loan fees such as points and prepaid interest.